Español

 For medical questions, we encourage you to review our information with your doctor.

-Researchers have found risk factors that make a person more likely to develop bile duct cancer.
+Scientists have found a few risk factors that make a person more likely to develop bile duct cancer.

 A risk factor is anything that affects your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

 Inflammatory bowel disease includes ulcerative colitis and Crohn’s disease.
 People with these diseases have an increased risk of bile duct cancer.